EnterpriseDB/edb-ansible/README.md

       when: "'autotuning' in lookup('hypersql_devops.postgres.supported_roles', wantlist=True)"
 ```

-You can customize the above example to install HyperSQL Package by selecting which roles you would like to execute.
+You can customize the above example to install Tmax OpenSQL Package by selecting which roles you would like to execute.

 ## Default user and passwords